collectiveaccess/ProvidenceDocs/_source/configuration/prepopulate.rst

 	# -------------------
 }

-Below is a short description for each of the rule settings:
+Below is a short description for each of the rule settings

 .. csv-table::
    :widths: 12, 32
    :header-rows: 1